 Aphids and other mites suck the vital sap from cabbage leaves, leaving the plant weakened and damaged, as well as more susceptible to other infestations and diseases.
 To suffocate these tiny bugs, make a homemade spray by mixing 1 cup vegetable oil, 1 1/2 cups of water, and 2 teaspoons of dish soap, then spray on the cabbage plant.

 Army worms and cutworms are both known cabbage eaters as well.
 If there are just a handful of worms present on your cabbage plants, you should be fine just picking them off and crushing them by hand.
 For a more in-depth infestation, make a repellent spray by mixing one tablespoon of dish soap with one cup of vegetable oil and one cup of water and spray down the entire plant, especially the underside of the leaves, where worms and other pests like to hide out.
 Another way to solve worm issues with your cabbage plants is to dust the plant with flour.
 As the worms eat the flour, it expands rapidly in their stomachs and kills them.
+There are also a lot of very effective commercial insecticidal soaps if you don’t want to make a DIY version.

 The worms actually come from moths, who like to lay their larvae on cabbage plants.
 To preemptively tackle worm issues, simply repel the moths and you won’t have to deal with worms in the future.
 Moths can be repelled by growing garlic as a companion plant, laying out crushed white eggshells around the base of your cabbage plants, or covering your cabbage plants with garden sun cloth so that the moths can’t access them at all.